 At its core Clean Coast Outer Hebrides is a group people who care about the coastal environment.
 Clean Coast Outer Hebrides formed in 2018 as the continuation and development of claddach, an active and popular environmental group founded by our Chair, Janet Marshall, in 2017.
 As the acting environmental spokesperson for the Outer Hebrides we are raising awareness of, and actively pursuing solutions to, the pollution that is present in the coastal regions of the Outer Hebrides, and its potential negative impacts on life.
-We are advocates of sustainable use of oceans and sustainable development of their resources.
+We are advocates of the sustainable use of coasts and oceans.
 On the 16th May, 2019, Clean Coast Outer Hebrides achieved Scottish Charitable Incorporated Organisation status (SC049307).

 It is hard to ignore the fact that the shores of the Outer Hebrides are getting dirtier, more plastics, more visible, and worryingly more invisible, pollution.
 My original aim was to do a little fundraising in order to charter boats to reach the less accessible shores.
 However, following my postings on Facebook, the response was so fantastic, so enthusiastic, and simply brimming with good ideas that I have set my sights a bit higher. – Janet Marshall, December 2017